TowerData/SDKs/java/README.md

 The API is queried by calling any of the query functions belonging to the TowerDataApi file.
 An example, TowerDataApiExample, is provided.
-Modify this file with your API key(s).
+This example queries the TowerData API for an email.
 From the command line, you can compile this class as follows.

       javac -cp <path-to-towerdata-api-complete.jar> TowerDataApiExample.java

+This example class takes two arguments: an api-key and the email to query.
 After compiling the class you can run it from the command line as follows.

-      java -cp <path-to-towerdata-api-complete.jar> com.towerdata.api.personalization.TowerDataApiExample
+      java -cp <path-to-towerdata-api-complete.jar> com.towerdata.api.personalization.TowerDataApiExample <api-key> <email>

 API Keys
 --------